 Your hospital stay

-If your child’s procedure is taking place at our Main Campus in Philadelphia, there are many services available to your family to make your time at the hospital more comfortable.
-Visit the Connelly Center, located on the eighth floor of the Main Building, to find our Family Learning Center, family library, children's library and a place to attend to business needs — as well as many home-like amenities, such as laundry facilities.
+If your child’s procedure is taking place at our Philadelphia Campus, there are many services available to your family to make your time at the hospital more comfortable.
+Visit the Connelly Center, located on the eighth floor of the Main Hospital, to find our Family Learning Center, family library, children's library and a place to attend to business needs — as well as many home-like amenities, such as laundry facilities.

 Before, during and after surgery, your child will receive the highest quality nursing care from an all-pediatric nursing staff.
 They will reinforce the preoperative education to make sure parents and caregivers are comfortable when it is time to take your child home.